pavelsolis/Git-GitHub-Primer/README.md

 **Git** is a version control software. **GitHub** is a hosting service to track changes.
 With them, you can keep track of the changes in a project and have a backup online.

 A few basic concepts to start:
-- A **repository** is a project (i.e. folder with files).
+- A **repository** or repo is a project (i.e. folder with files).
 Git tracks changes in files line by line and stores data as a series of snapshots.
 To **commit** is to register the changes made in a file or files.
 A **Git repository** is a history of commits and how they relate.
 - A **branch** is a specific sequence of commits.
 An **upstream** is an online- or *remote*-tracking branch, associated with a regular branch (in your *local* machine).
 To **pull** is to download the changes from the remote repository to your local machine.
 To **push** is to upload the changes from your local machine to the remote repository.

 Below are step-by-step instructions on how to work with Git and GitHub from scratch using the terminal (or shell).